Petr Korda: Suspension and retirement

 Following his quarterfinal match against Tim Henman at the Wimbledon 1998, Korda tested positive for the banned steroid nandrolone.
 This came to light in December 1998 when the appeals board of the International Tennis Federation (ITF) accepted his denial of intent and agreed not to ban him, instead merely withholding his Wimbledon prize money and ranking points.
 The ensuing controversy caused the ITF to launch an appeal against its own decision at the Court of Arbitration for Sport (CAS).
 In January 1999 Korda obtained a ruling in the High Court of England and Wales that the ITF could not appeal, but the High Court ruling was overturned by the Court of Appeal.
 In July 1999 the CAS allowed the ITF appeal and on 1 September 1999 the ITF banned Korda for 12 months and stripped him of all prize money and ranking points since the failed test.

 Before the ban, Korda had already announced his retirement, after losing to Danny Sapsford and failing to qualify for Wimbledon 1999.
 However, after his ban he competed in Czech ATP Challenger Tour events: the Prague Open (singles and doubles) in December 2000 and the Czech Open (doubles) in 2001 and 2005.

 Personal life

 Korda married Regina Rajchrtová, a former professional tennis player from Czechoslovakia.
 They have two daughters and a son.
 The oldest, Jessica, was born on 27 February 1993; she is a professional golfer, and finished 19th in the 2008 U.S. Women's Open as a 15-year-old, with Korda as her caddy.

-At the 2013 U.S. Women's Open, Korda caddied for another one of his daughters, Nelly, who was 14 years old at the time and the youngest player in the tournament.
-As of March 2022, Nelly was the No.2 ranked woman golfer in the world and was previously ranked No. 1.
-Nelly won the gold medal in women's golf at the 2020 Summer Olympics (staged in Tokyo in 2021).
+He later caddied at the 2013 U.S. Women's Open for his other daughter, Nelly, who is also a professional golfer.

-Korda's son, Sebastian, is a tennis player representing the United States and became the top-ranked junior in the world after winning the junior boys' Australian Open title in 2018.
+Korda's son, Sebastian, is a professional tennis player.